Fit in. Get them to see you as one of them.

 View the examples below.
 Pick one.
 Then, create your resume.
-Follow the Resume Do’s and Don’ts advice.
+Follow the Resume Dos and Don’ts advice.
 Then, turn your basic resume into a by-industry series of resumes.
-You’ll be surprised at how easy it is to emphasis their qualifications and job experience into your resume.
+You’ll be surprised at how easy it is to emphasize qualifications and job experience in your resume.
 Remember, you are selling yourself.

 Would You Hire You?

 Get to know each potential employer beyond the job description.
-Check out their website-Goggle or LinkedIn them to see future projects and news.
+Check out their website-Goggle or LinkedIn, for future projects and news.
 The more you know, the more you can target your resume to emphasize benefits and overcome rejections.

 Are You Emphasizing Your Assets?
-Add more emphasis on the skills that match their requirements.
-Elaborate, more on the duties and accomplishments that they will find desirable.
+Add more emphasis on the skills that match their requirements—elaborate more on the duties and accomplishments they will find desirable.
 Then, adapt your goal and job descriptions.

 Are You Using Their Words?
 Words can be misleading.
 Each industry is different.
 Research their want ads or company job posting.
-Use their words to customize your resume and communicate better in the interview.
+Use their language to customize your resume and communicate better in the interview.
 Rewrite your past experiences to better fit.
-They won’t be able to hear you if don’t.
+Otherwise, they won’t be able to hear.

 Use the Cover Letter to Sell Yourself

-Make a list inside of the cover letter of the employer’s skill requests.
-Then, emphasize your strengths in these areas.
-Examples: Proficient in Software XYZ, Excellent Communications, two years Medical Sales.
-This will tell them, you’re a good listener and will get you an interview, otherwise missed.
+Make a list inside the cover letter of the employer’s skill requests.
+Then, emphasize your strengths in these areas—examples: Proficient in Software XYZ, Excellent Communications, two years of Medical Sales.
+This detail will tell them you’re a good listener and help get you an interview.